rook/rook/Documentation/ceph-object-multisite.md

 The first zone group created in a realm is the master zone group.
 The first zone created in a zone group is the master zone.

+The zone will create the pools for the object-store(s) that are in the zone to use.

-When one of the multisite CRs (realm, zone group, zone) is deleted the underlying ceph realm/zone group/zone is not deleted.
+When one of the multisite CRs (realm, zone group, zone) is deleted the underlying ceph realm/zone group/zone is not deleted, neither are the pools created by the zone.
 This must be done manually (see next section).

 For more information on the multisite CRDs please read [ceph-object-multisite-crd](ceph-object-multisite-crd.md).